Deeven7/Dapp-NFT-Marketplace-/README.md

 MetaMask: Starship seamlessly integrates with MetaMask, allowing users to connect their smart wallets directly through the browser (ex: Sepolia Testnet).

+Thirdweb: The Smart contract is managed by Thirdweb where the contract is deployed and managed.

 # Getting Started
 To run Starship locally and explore its features, follow these steps: